► Hybrid supercar driven

 ► Read our verdict below

 The engineering excellence was clearly there for all to see, but it felt like, at times, you were being kept at arm’s length from it.
 A futuristic Martian rocket ship that wasn’t entirely trusting of its human operator.
-Honda engineers, though, are nothing if not perfectionists so, for 2019 (and rolling into the 2020s), the NSX was rebooted with a number of small, yet collectively significant, changes.
+Honda engineers, though, are nothing if not perfectionists so, for 2019 until its demise (more about that later), the NSX was rebooted with a number of small, yet collectively significant, changes.

 You mean apart from the anti-shrinking-violet Thermal Orange Pearlescent paint?
 Well, perhaps taking early reviews to heart, Honda sought to maintain the NSX’s usability while simultaneously sharpening up the driving dynamics.